Let’s face it: New arrivals are draining the economy

 Babies lie around all day being pampered – they’re like cats, except it’s not socially acceptable to eat a baby.

 First, babies are only here thanks to the labor of others.
 On average, a first-time mother is in labor for approximately 16 hours, but let’s leave that aside.
 I’m talking about real labor – the kind that makes money.
 Babies need someone else to pay for everything: food, housing, clothing – you name it, they get it for free.
 It’s no wonder the typical baby can’t be troubled to get a job when all its time and energy is spent suckling at the government teat.
-At least I assume that is the government’s teat in its mouth.
-In any case, the bottom line is this: While millions go to subsidizing the baby lifestyle, babies contribute little in terms of taxable income.
+While millions go to subsidizing the baby lifestyle, babies contribute little in terms of taxable income.

 Worse yet, babies’ idleness is contagious.
 In a recent Rasmussen poll, 88% of respondents reported having less energy after assuming care of one or more babies.
 Seventy percent reported spending less time at work.
 And 67% said they are saving more of their income and spending less, further hurting the economy.